This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 For B2B businesses, tax documents such as an ITR are usually required for accreditation as an individual contractor or supplier.

-You can’t get more clients without proving that you’re filing and paying your company’s income taxes properly.
+You can’t get more clients without proving that you’re correctly filing and paying your company’s income taxes.

-Increasing your client base is crucial for growing your business, so make sure you’re doing your duties as a taxpayer.
+Increasing your client base is crucial for growing your business, so ensure you’re doing your duties as a taxpayer.

 For freelancers, the ability to issue an official receipt to clients gives them an edge.
 High-paying clients, especially large corporations, require an OR from their independent contractors.